hal/circuit/README.md

 Presenters do only have read-only access to Stores and the data they maintain.
 Any modification to the data or state of an application has to be driven by Actions.

+## Processing Semantics

+One of the core problems Circuit addresses are cascading effects of event based applications.

+In a typical GUI application an event triggers some business logic, model update or state change, most often as a result of user interaction.
+Events can trigger other events, which leads to unpredictable data flow, hard to diagnose problems and unclear application semantics.

+The guiding principal in Circuit (and Flux) is provide a framework with deterministic behaviour that allows you to hook into the data flow at any point and know exactly what steps will  executed next.

+The uni-directional data flow described above already provides a good baseline, but Circuit adds some specific semantics to the contract between the core components, which will be described in the next sections.

+### Action Sequences

+Any Action flows through the Dispatcher and the dispatcher coordinates how the Stores process the actions.
+In Circuit we use a sequencing dispatcher, that ensures only one Action will be processed at a time.

+If two Actions are dispatched simultaneously the later one will be queued.
+All Stores that are registered for a particular Action type will process the Action and once the group completes the next Action will be taken of the queue.

+This way Actions don't create race conditions when updating the state or data of an application.

+### Store Interdependencies

+Typically a single Store maintains a particular segment of the data or domain model in an application and the relevant state associated with it.
+Most often Stores don't exist in isolation, but depend on other model parts to perform their work.

+Circuit allows you to express dependencies between Stores on the level of an Action type.

+The Circuit Dispatcher processes Actions in two phases: a preparation and a completion phase.

+During the preparation phase Stores signal interest in a particular Action and the dependencies they might have on other Stores for a particular Action type.

+The Dispatcher creates a dependency graph for each action type and ensures that the Stores will be invoked in an ordered way during the completion phase.

+When completing an Action, each Store can rely on the State of other Stores according to the dependencies it declared in the first phase.